 A veteran disabled while serving with the U.S. Armed Forces can receive a Disabled Veteran Exemption.
 Additionally, the surviving spouse or unmarried child (under the age 18) of a disabled or deceased Veteran (killed on active duty) can receive a Disabled Veteran Exemption.

 The veteran must be:

-- Classified as disabled by the Veteran’s Administration or the armed services branch in which the owner served.
+- Classified as disabled by the Veteran’s Administration or the armed services branch in which they served

-- Choose only one property to receive the exemption.
+- Choose one property to receive the exemption

-The exemption amount that a qualified disabled veteran receives depends on the veteran’s disability rating from the branch of the armed service.
+The exemption amount depends on the veteran’s disability rating from the branch of the armed service.

-A disabled veteran may also qualify for an exemption of $12,000 of the assessed value of the property if the veteran is: age 65 or older with a disability rating of at least 10 percent, totally blind in one or both eyes, or has lost use of one or more limbs.
+There are however others who qualify for an exemption of $12,000.
+These include veterans age 65 or older with at least a 10% disability rating, veterans who are totally blind in one or both eyes, or veterans who have lost one or more limbs.

-Note: An applicant for a 100% disabled veterans exemption (or the surviving spouse of a disabled veteran who qualified for the 100% disabled veterans exemption) must provide documentation from the United States Department of Veterans Affairs indicating that the veteran received 100% disability compensation due to a service-connected disability and had a rating of 100% disabled or individual unemployability.
+Note: An applicant for a 100% disabled veterans exemption (or the surviving spouse of a disabled veteran who qualified for the 100% disabled veterans exemption) must provide documentation from the United States Department of Veterans Affairs.
+This must indicate that the veteran received 100% disability compensation due to a service-connected disability, and had a rating of 100% disabled or individual unemployability.